MrSunshyne/sandeep.ramgolam.com-nuxt3/content/blog/frontend-coders-meetup-june-2024.md

 date: 2024-07-21T05:56:04.000Z
 ---

-ELCA welcomed the frontend.mu usergroup in their offices for the June meetup.
-The meetup was a great success with a good turnout and interesting talks.
+After a few weeks of planning, it was finally time to show up at the ELCA office in Les Fascines, St Pierre for the next frontend.mu meetup.
+I reached a little earlier and setup the laptop with the help of some very ethusiastic people from ELCA.

+## Agenda